MaxHorstmann/JsonBrowser/README.md

 # Json Browser

 A Vue.js application that uses vue-good-table to display and manipulate JSON data in a beautiful, feature-rich table format.
+Designed specifically for browsing Azure API responses.

 ## Features